Malawi flag Malawi: Economic and Political Overview

 Main Political Parties

-Malawi is a multi-party state system.
+Malawi is a multi-party democracy.
 The main political parties include:

-- United Transformation Movement (UTM): centre to centre-right
+United Transformation Movement (UTM): centre to centre-right; liberal, emphasising reform and transformation

 Executive Power

 The executive power is exercised by the government.
-The President of Malawi, elected through universal direct suffrage every 5 years, is both chief of state and head of the executive power.
-The President appoints his Cabinet, whose members can be drawn from either within or outside of the Parliament.
+The President of Malawi, elected by universal suffrage for a five-year term, is both head of state and head of government.
+The President appoints the Cabinet, whose members may be drawn from within or outside the National Assembly.

-Together with the President, a vice-president is elected.
-The president can choose to appoint a second vice president, who must be from a different party.
+Alongside the President, a Vice-President is elected on the same ticket.
+The President may also appoint a second Vice-President, who must be from a different political party.

 Legislative Power

-Legislative power is vested in the Parliament, which under the Constitution has two chambers: the National Assembly - with its 193 members elected for a five-year term in single-seat constituencies - and the Senate - which was originally meant to have 80 seats and had to represent traditional leaders, different geographical districts and special interest groups (such as women, the disabled, young people), but which has never been created.
+Legislative power is vested in the Parliament, which, under the Constitution, consists of two chambers: the National Assembly and the Senate.
+The National Assembly has 193 members, elected for five-year terms in single-member constituencies.
+The Senate, originally intended to have 80 seats representing traditional leaders, geographical districts, and special interest groups (such as women, people with disabilities, and youth), has never been established.

 Indicator of Freedom of the Press